namin/lambdajam/notes.md

   * We cannot trampoline without CPSing first, because the non-tail calls must return the expected type, not a procedure.
-For example, with Fibonacci, the + call would get confused getting procedures.
+For example, with Fibonacci, the + call would get confused getting procedures (thunks).

   * Show: when compiling to C, CPS by itself does not guarantee a bounded stack.
 Trampolining is one solution.